ppwatchic/EclipseUsage/HotKey.md

 `Shift + ALT + S` follows `R`.

 8. navigate in editor
-`HOME/END` moves to beginning/end of a line when cursor sitted.
+`HOME/END` moves to beginning/end of a line where cursor sitted.
 `Ctrl + HOME/END`moves to begnning/end of source file.